Explore Courses

 Reading answers for IELTS Banner

-Health and geography are deeply connected, influencing disease outbreaks, healthcare accessibility, and environmental health risks.
-According to the World Health Organization (WHO), environmental factors contribute to 24% of global deaths, with climate, pollution, and urbanization playing significant roles.
+The intersection of health sciences and geography plays a crucial role in understanding global public health issues, such as disease outbreaks, healthcare access, and environmental health risks.
+According to the World Health Organization (WHO), environmental factors contribute to 24% of global deaths, with climate change, pollution, and urbanization being key contributors.

 In this blog, we’ll explore how geography affects public health, discuss real-world examples, and provide IELTS reading questions and answers to help you prepare.
 Let’s get started!